About the Americans with Disabilities Act at UAF

 The Americans with Disabilities Act (ADA) is a federal civil rights mandate that provides protections to veterans and people with disabilities.
 All students and employees have the right to fully participate in a safe and welcoming learning and work environment.

-The Office of Diversity and Equal Opportunity provides services to the following locations:
+The Department of Diversity and Equal Opportunity provides services to the following locations:

 - UAF main campus

 - College of Rural and Community Development campuses: